Curious about how far 10,000 steps takes you?

-If you’re running, your stride length increases, meaning you take fewer steps per mile.
+When you’re running, your strides are longer, so you end up with fewer steps per mile.

 Let break down this even further.